 Arras Memorial Location

 The memorial is located in the Faubourg d'Amiens British military cemetery.
 It is in the west side of the city on the western stretch of the inner ring road Boulevard du General de Gaulle.
-It is also located close to the Citadel fort which is a military barracks.
+It is also located next to the Citadel fort.

 The memorial is accessible to the public daily and there are no opening hours.